-Like most people, Google prioritises the quality of content over the quantity.
-The Google Panda algorithm is able to filter out poor or low quality information as well as sites that contain duplicate content.
-Content that is designed purely for the sake of keyword stuffing and affiliate links has also been penalised by the Panda updates.
+Like people, Google prioritises quality content over the volume of content on your site.
+The Google algorithm will filter out poor or low quality information as well as sites that contain duplicate content.
+Content that is designed purely for the sake of keyword stuffing and affiliate links will also be penalised.

 This plays into the hands of smaller websites that may not have the resources to churn out hundreds of pages of content but who can deliver their own high quality, relevant and helpful information.
 Make sure your site contains information specific to what your business does.
 If you operate in a market niche, focus on authoritative content that demonstrates your expertise within that niche.

 Build links gradually